noahliechti/web3-swe-portfolio/README.md

 - CSS3
 - HTML5
 #### Architecture
 I decided to go with a static webpage.
 There was just no need for something dynamic.
-In addition my website will be fast and SEO friendly out the box
+Additionally the a static site will be fast and SEO friendly out the box
 #### UX/UI
 ##### Wireframes
 ![Mobile](https://user-images.githubusercontent.com/38284563/130324938-b18676a9-61cf-4ae1-b93d-e218b246ff17.png)